 The legislation also includes specific prohibitions regarding the use of DNA test results.
 The DPS is not allowed to maintain a DNA database, enter results into the Combined DNA Index System (CODIS), or search CODIS using these results.
-The agreement with Homeland Security must include provisions that align with these prohibitions and the requirement to destroy biological samples.
-Furthermore, the implementation of this program is contingent upon receiving adequate funding from the U.S. Department of Homeland Security.
+Furthermore, the agreement with Homeland Security must include provisions ensuring the destruction of biological samples and the prohibitions on database maintenance and CODIS usage.
+The implementation of this program is contingent upon the DPS receiving adequate funding from the Department of Homeland Security.

 Statutes affected: Introduced: ()